octochangelog/octochangelog-webapp/README.md

 ### Main Features:

-- Group several releases for comparing them at once with ease
+- Group several releases by same type of changes for comparing them at once with ease
 - Highlight syntax for code blocks
 - Sort by different level of changes for Semantic Versioning
 - Spot original version where specific changes were introduced